benreeve1984/grapple-iq/STORE_LISTING.md

 ### How to Use
 1. Add Grapple IQ to any data screen in your activity profile
 2. Start your training session
-3. Press LAP to toggle between CLASS and COMBAT modes
+3. Press LAP to toggle between DRILL and COMBAT modes
 4. Review your training breakdown in Garmin Connect

 ### Recommended Setup